Holocaust Remembrance Day….”NEVER AGAIN”

 and lists the victims’ concentration camp numbers or names.
 The caring of one grave digging man, who believed differently from those he buried, made all the difference over 70 years later to a family who simply wanted to know what had happened to their loved one.

 Today on Holocaust Remembrance Day, as the sirens wail, in some places people will stop in the streets and cars will stop on the highways …wherever they are…to remember again.
 We too must never forget!
+I hope that you flew an American flag today in front of your house for all the American Jews and their ancestors who have suffered greatly.

 It is not our purpose here to try to re-create the horrors that went on here.
 Probably the closest to that would be to watch Schindler’s List, produced by Spielberg, about a Christian businessman, Oskar Schindler, who saved many Jews by taking them to work in his factory.